In School Residencies

 Cost

 Arts Corps classes are always free to youth.
-Schools and organizations partnering with Arts Corps to deliver these classes pay $100 per hour for after-school classes.
-Our subsidized rate is $75 hour for qualified sites, and we offer additional scholarships to partners with a demonstrated need.
-For more information, please view our rate sheet.
+Schools and organizations partnering with Arts Corps pay to deliver these classes.
+For more information on rates, please contact the Director of Arts Integration.

-If you are interested in partnering with Arts Corps, please fill out this online partnership inquiry form, or contact our program partnerships staff.
+If you are interested in partnering with Arts Corps, please fill out the partnership inquiry form, or contact our program partnerships staff.